 There is often a strong flow over this weir.

 An easy portage can be taken around this structure along the LHS from the downstream side.
-600 metres past the “Stone weir” the creek enters the Murray River.
+600 meters past the “Stone weir” the creek enters the Murray River.
 Point C (GPS 34.3505 S 140.5511S).

 From here paddlers will find it is an uncomplicated 26km downstream paddle back to the Launch point at Loxton.